GT-McDowell-Lab/PyCAC/docs/README.md

 Aug 28 2017 version

-Copyright (c) 2017 Georgia Institute of Technology.
+Copyright (c) 2017-2018 Georgia Institute of Technology.
 All Rights Reserved.

-The PyCAC code, mainly written in Fortran 2008 and wrapped with a Python scripting interface, is designed to carry out concurrent atomistic-continuum (CAC) simulations.
+PyCAC, the concurrent atomistic-continuum (CAC) simulation platform, is a software suite that allows users to run concurrent atomistic-continuum (CAC) simulations and analyze data.

+Currently, the CAC simulator and analyzer are written in Fortran 2008, with different parts of the workflow glued by a Python scripting interface.

 A pdf version of this manual can be downloaded <a href="PyCAC.pdf" target="_blank">here</a>.